The Seventh Brother: Plot summary

-Winter is not far from arrival, and Miss Magpie mocks Tiny for being a dog, not knowing how to prepare for winter.
+Winter is not far from arrival, and Miss Magpie mocks Tiny for being a dog, and so not knowing how to prepare for winter.
 Unfortunately for her, fortunes turn when a weasel tries to kill her because she failed to stop the rabbits.
 The weasel bites Tiny's leg, but he eventually throws the weasel into a pond.
 Fearing for his safety, Miss Magpie warns the rabbits.
 When the rabbits discover that Tiny is alive, they celebrate.
 But he is sick due to the effects of the bite (as well as being unable to survive on vegetation like all the other forest animals), and he is taken to see Dr. Owl, who tells the parents that he must be returned to his owners.
 The rabbits carry Tiny back home, but along the way, they come across a big crease between two hills.
 J.C. uses a large stick to successfully carry the family over the crease, and they finally reach his owners' home.
 As Tiny is dragged into his doghouse, the rabbits howl and then disappear, causing Angie to wonder if it's her puppy howling.
 When Angie sees Tiny, she and her grandpa are very happy to see him again and welcome him home.